Open data in Canada

 Open data in Canada describes the capacity for the Canadian Federal Government and other levels of government in Canada to provide online access to data collected and created by governments in a standards-compliant Web 2.0 way.
 Open data requires that machine-readable should be made openly available, simple to access, and convenient to reuse.
 As of 2016, Canada was ranked 2nd in the world for publishing open data by the World Wide Web Foundation's Open Data Barometer.

 A number of efforts have been made to expose data gathered by Canadian governments of all levels in ways that make it available for mashups.

 List of Sites

 See open.canada.ca - Open Government Across Canada.

 Federal

-Back in early 2010, Canada concluded ten open data principles based on the Sebastopol list, the result of the discussion of 30 open government advocates in Sebastopol, California, in 2007.
+In early 2010, Canada concluded ten open data principles based on the Sebastopol list, the result of the discussion of 30 open government advocates in Sebastopol, California, in 2007.
 The ten principles serve as the criteria of evaluating openness and accessibility of government data.

 Canada's President of the Treasury Board is the lead on Canadian open government and open data at the federal level.

 On March 17, 2011, Stockwell Day, then president, announced the launch of the 12-month pilot period for Canada's national open data site.
 On April 11, 2012, Tony Clement, who had become president since, announced Canada's Action Plan on Open Government, a three-year plan for open data including: